hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/corda.md

   The `DRIVER_RPC_PASSWORD` variable should be set to password of above rpc user.

-  The `EXTERNAL_NETWORK` variable should be set to the [name](https://docs.docker.com/compose/networking/) of your Fabric network.
+  The `EXTERNAL_NETWORK` variable should be set to the [name](https://docs.docker.com/compose/networking/) of your Corda network.
 - `docker-compose.yaml`: This specifies the properties of the driver container.
-You can use the [file in the repository](https://github.com/hyperledger-labs/weaver-dlt-interoperability/blob/main/core/drivers/fabric-driver/docker-compose.yml) verbatim.
+You can use the [file in the repository](https://github.com/hyperledger-labs/weaver-dlt-interoperability/blob/main/core/drivers/corda-driver/docker-compose.yml) verbatim.

 To start the driver, navigate to the folder containing the above files and run the following:
 ```bash